gnuradio/pybombs/README.md

 Open a terminal window.

-The commands given below containing 'apt' are the ones for Debian, Ubuntu, and derivatives.
+The commands given below containing 'apt' are ones for Debian, Ubuntu, and derivatives.
 For other operating systems:

 * Fedora - use dnf
 * RHEL/CentOS - use yum